Colonel Harry B Hildebrand

 While serving as occupation forces, the 187th received the title

-"Rakkasan" from the Japanese which literally translated means
+"Rakkasan" from the Japanese which literally translatedmeans

 "Falling Down Umbrella".
 In April 949, the Rakkasans returned to the United